spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

     out.write([val.upper() for val in word.read()])
 ```

-The custom rule is then declared in your corpus config using the prefix `custom` before the annotator name:
+The custom rule is then declared in your corpus config using the prefix `custom` followed by the file name (without
+extension) and finally the annotator name.
+If the above code is contained in a file called `convert.py` it would be
+referenced like this:
 ```yaml
 custom_annotations:
     - annotator: custom.convert:uppercase